keyboardAnt/keyboardant.github.io/_posts/2020-01-11-Neural-Network-Memorization.md

 However, \[BELM20\] constructed the Baum network “by hand”: given a general positioned training set of size $n$, they built a network by carefully choosing its parameters.
 Those specific parameters are unlikely to be found by any known learning algorithm, e.g., GD, whenever the network initialization is random as in Xavier (namely, as in [GB10]).
 It is not yet clear whether a randomly initialized network of the same architecture that was trained by GD exhausts its own memorization capacity (i.e., will successfully memorize any general positioned training set of size $n$).
 It raises the open question: what is the smallest size of a network required to memorize a general data set?

-### (ii) Learning to Memorize via gradient methods Over a *Randomly Initialized* Single Hidden Layer ReLU Network: When Is It Computationally Efficient?
+### Learning to Memorize via gradient methods Over a *Randomly Initialized* Single Hidden Layer ReLU Network: When Is It Computationally Efficient?

 Consider a *randomly initialized* (e.g., as in Xavier) neural network with non-polynomial activation function (e.g., a single hidden layer ReLU network).
 Can a gradient method (e.g., GD) reach a global minimum (in which the loss provably vanishes) in polynomial time complexity (w.r.t. $n$ and $d$, the number of samples in the training set and their dimension, respectively)?